-Since 2003, PPGNW has worked in partnership with and provided technical and financial support to the Youth Development Foundation (YDF) in Cameroon.
+Working together in a long-term partnership from 2003-2012, PPGNW provided technical and financial support to the Youth Development Foundation (YDF) in Cameroon.
 As its mission states, YDF strongly believes that “youth can take charge of their future and become an influential voice of change.”
-By creating a space for youth to receive education and services, YDF is also enabling young Cameroonians, young women in particular, to find their voice and make a difference in their communities and individual lives.
+By creating a space for youth to receive education and services, YDF enables adolescent Cameroonians, young women in particular, to find their voice and make a difference in their communities and individual lives.